Robust and Secure Blockage-Aware Pinching Antenna-assisted Wireless Communication: Problem Statement

 \subsection{Problem Formulation}

-We aim to maximize the sum of achievable rates for legitimate users\footnote{Note the proposed formulation, which incorporates information leakage constraints offers a higher flexibility for resource allocation than the direct maximization of the secrecy rate with respect to the heterogeneous secrecy requirement of different applications~\cite{yu2020robust, hu2021robust}.
-Specifically, the information leakage parameter $R^{\rm{th}}_{k,g}$, which allows the system operator to strike a balance between the system sum rate and the system secrecy rate.} while explicitly constraining the amount of information that EAs can decode.
-To this end, the joint optimization problem over the beamforming for the information signal and AN, the PA positions, and the individual PA power-ratio allocations is formulated as:
+We aim to maximize the sum of achievable rates for legitimate users\footnote{The proposed formulation incorporates information leakage constraints to provide higher resource allocation flexibility for heterogeneous applications compared to direct secrecy rate maximization~\cite{yu2020robust, hu2021robust}.
+Notably, the leakage threshold $R^{\rm{th}}_{k,g}$ enables the system operator to balance sum and secrecy rates.} while explicitly bounding the information decoded by EAs.
+Hence, the joint optimization of information and AN beamforming, the PA positions, and the individual PA power-ratio allocations is formulated as: